theweiweiway/flutter_dddbaf/README.md

 1. Navigation
 2. Authentication

 The navigation cubit handles showing and hiding the bottom navigation bar, as well as the currently selected navigation stack.
-Read more in the navigation section below.

 The authentication cubit handles the current authentication state (logged in or loggged out), and the user fields in each of those states.
 Read more about authenticaton below.

-States are all handled by Freezed.
-Please note that navigation state is straightforward with no unions while authentication state can only be one of two union states: `AuthState.loggedIn` or `AuthState.loggedOut`.
-This is important to highlight since these are 2 distinctly different ways of setting up Freezed classes that have consequences down the road in how the classes may be used.
+Bloc and Cubit States are handled by the `Freezed` library.
+Please note that navigation state is straightforward with no unions while the authentication state can only be one of two union states: `AuthState.loggedIn` or `AuthState.loggedOut`.
+This is important to highlight since these are 2 distinctly different ways of setting up Freezed classes that have consequences down the road in how the classes are used.

 #### Authentication